magento/devdocs/src/upgrade-compatibility-tool/install.md

 {:.bs-callout-info}
 The `<dir>` value is the directory where your {{site.data.var.ee}} instance is located.

-The `-m` option allows the Upgrade Compatibility Tool to analyze each specific module independently to avoid encountering 2 modules with the same name in your {{site.data.var.ee}} instance.
+The `-m` option allows the Upgrade Compatibility Tool to analyze each specific module independently to avoid encountering two modules with the same name in your {{site.data.var.ee}} instance.

 This command option also allows the Upgrade Compatibility Tool to analyze a folder containing several modules: